Science, Mathematics & Engineering

 What is This Career All About?

-The science of the incredibly small with superpowers.
+The science of the incredibly small.

+A nanotechnologist is a scientist or engineer who manipulates atoms and molecules to create new materials with 'superpowers.'
 At this tiny scale, materials behave differently—copper can become transparent, and gold can turn liquid at room temperature.

 A Day in the Life: Dr. Ishaan, Research Scientist

-Real workflow in a nanotechnology lab.
+Real workflow of a nanotechnologist.

-8:30 AM
+08:30 AM

-The Gowning Room
+Gowning Room

 10:00 AM